Storm Dave brings a spell of very strong winds later Saturday into Easter Sunday morning which may cause some damage and travel disruption: UPDATED

 Severe weather warnings are provided to meteoblue by more than 80 official agencies worldwide. meteoblue does not bear any responsibility regarding the actual content or nature of the warnings.
 Issues can be reported through our Feedback form and will be transmitted to the appropriate instances.

-meteoMail - Emails updates for Flint
+meteoMail - Warnings for Flint

 Get weather warnings by email for free.